NinNin-Bigfoot/book/src/hello/hello.md

 ## Security Risk

-- Everything that working about credential or privacy have some risk to gain or access the specifig patarcular credential, this book just teach how to understand and writing circuit . pls follow [`RTFM`](https://docs.circom.io/)
+- While any system working with credentials or privacy involves some risk of unauthorized access, this book focuses on teaching you how to understand and write circuits, a fundamental skill for working with zero-knowledge proofs (ZKPs).
+ZKPs offer a way to prove information is true without revealing the information itself, which can be crucial for building secure and private systems.
+To learn more about the specific implementation details of circuits,   I recommend referring to the official Circom documentation: [`RTFM`](https://docs.circom.io/)

-and this book is not advice for development
+Furthermore, this book does not provide development advice.

-OK let's go learning!
+Okay, let's learn!